 2. Keep your video opening scenes under 5 seconds to keep your viewers engaged

-> When you click on a video on YouTube, you either want to be entertained, or you’re looking for information.
-As soon as unnecessary content is introduced that has nothing to do with the content of the video, the leave rate of videos increase.
+When you click on a video on YouTube, you either want to be entertained, or you’re looking for information.
+As soon as unnecessary content is introduced that has nothing to do with the content of the video, the leave rate of videos increases.

-> If you want to include a title screen, opener or intro, make sure it’s no longer than 5 seconds otherwise many viewers will lose interest and find another video that gets to the point more efficiently.
+If you want to include a title screen, opener, or intro, make sure it’s no longer than 5 seconds otherwise many viewers will lose interest and find another video that gets to the point more efficiently.

-> When making your videos, make sure to think of the viewer and not yourself, their time is valuable and you’ll be rewarded if you respect that.
+When making your videos, make sure to think of the viewer and not yourself, their time is valuable and you’ll be rewarded if you respect that.

 3. Commit to a posting schedule and upload to your YouTube channel at least once a week to grow

 For many years now, studies, and even YouTube themselves, have shown that channels that upload videos on a consistent basis and at least once per week grow more rapidly than channels that upload less frequently.

 Consistency is important when it comes to creating an upload schedule for YouTube.
 The algorithm will boost your videos if you are active and can show this consistency.